foolbase-io/PowerNapToggler_01/README.md

 About the Developer
 -------------------

 Hi!
-I’m Alon — an indie dev passionate about creating focused, no-BS macOS tools.
+I’m foolbase — an indie dev passionate about creating focused, no-BS macOS tools.

-📸 Instagram: @alonatias_

 Thanks for using PowerNapToggler!